pawandai/Instagram-DB-Clone/README.md

 - With normalization, we separate the tags into a different table and use a junction table (`photo_tags`) to link photos with their tags.
 This eliminates redundancy and ensures data consistency.

 ## Some Logical Queries
+I spent most of my time learning sql queries during the time of my Database Management System Exam.
+There were so many options on how to write queries, I've sorted few them from basic to advanced :
 ### Basic Queries
 1. **Query 1:** What day of the week do most users register on?
    ```sql